1st Finance Integration Charter

 End States

-- 1. Reporting requirements for Acquired Co. are established and working efficiently and effectively
+• Reporting requirements are established and working efficiently